HatmanStack/android-vocabulary/README.md

 # Vocabulary

-License: MIT

 The Vocabulary app presents over 300 words in groups of 10 with multiple choice and fill-in-the-blank options to improve users' vocabulary.
 It tracks performance by recording incorrect answers and hints used to help users track their progress and identify areas for improvement.

 ## Demo

-Click [here](https://www.youtube.com/watch?v=YSn5voRYyY4) to access the demo.
+Click [here](https://www.youtube.com/watch?v=YSn5voRYyY4) for the Youtube demo.

-## Installation

 You can download the application from the Google Play Store by clicking [here](https://play.google.com/store/apps/details?id=gemenielabs.vocabulary).

 ## Features